karolswdev/dotnet-ubuntu-act/README.md

 ## Environment

-There are three main mount points for your attention:
+There are two main mount points for your attention:

 * **/env**